melissabreynolds/personalsite/publications.md

 ### Work in Progress

-"Hoarding How-to Knowledge, or, The Space Between Reading and Doing," an invited essay for the journal _History of the Natural Sciences_ (in preparation)
+"How to Cure a Horse, or, The Difference between the Experience of Knowledge and the Knowledge of Experience," an invited essay for the journal _History of the Natural Sciences_ (in preparation)

 ### Public-Facing Scholarship